glennklockwood/limelead/content/pages/_index.md

 status: hidden
 ---

-I am a technologist working in supercomputing and infrastructure for HPC and AI.
+I am a Principal Technical Strategist at [VAST Data][] where I maintain an understanding of where HPC/AI technologies are headed to help people, both inside and outside of VAST, make decisions about the future.
+In practice, my job involves a mix of talking to practitioners to understand their workloads, analyzing new technologies to understand their capabilities, and sharing what I've learned in whatever ways make sense to people facing uncertainy and tough challenges.

-I combine direct operational experience with systems-level analysis to inform architecture, strategy, and industry understanding.
+Before joining VAST, I was a Principal Engineer at Microsoft where I supported the design and operations of the [largest AI supercomputers being built in Azure][azurehpc].
+Prior to that, I was a systems architect at the [National Energy Research Scientific Computing Center (NERSC)][nersc] where I focused on storage and data research and designed a couple of large, high-performance storage systems.

-I used to work at Microsoft where I supported the [largest AI supercomputers being built in Azure][azurehpc].
-Prior to that, I was a systems architect at the [National Energy Research Scientific Computing Center (NERSC)][nersc] where I focused on storage and data.
 More information about my current and past work can be found on [Google Scholar][] and in my [biography][].

 <div class="alert alert-info" role="alert">
 <div class="alertbox-icon"><span aria-hidden="true" class="fa fa-info-circle"></span></div>